 (National Park Service image via Stephen Recker, author Rare Images of Antietam.)

-In his nearly 12 years as the first Antietam battlefield superintendent, Civil War veteran Charles W. Adams was, by all accounts, a quietly efficient bureaucrat.
+In his nearly 12 years as the first Antietam battlefield superintendent, Civil War veteran Charles W. Adams was a quietly efficient bureaucrat.

 Appointed in 1900 after Congress appropriated funds for the position, the former doorkeeper at the House of Representatives initially earned a yearly salary of $1,200, later bumped to $1,500.
 During his tenure, the park had no visitor's center or official guides -- Adams didn't even have an office.
 A staunch Republican who had held several political offices in the area, he spent nearly all his time on park maintenance and was known as a stickler for details.

 "... he knew not only every man in his election district as a party leader but almost every stick and stone on Government property in his care," a newspaper reported about Adams, one of the county's more popular citizens.
 "A fence post could not remain out of plumb for more than a day without his notice."

 When veterans' reunions were held in Sharpsburg, Adams eagerly aided their efforts, not surprising given his service in the Union army as a private in the Maryland Light Artillery.
 Severely wounded at Winchester, Va., on June 13, 1863, he was captured there, paroled and sent to a hospital in Baltimore.
 He served the rest of the war behind a desk.
 After the war, he was a tax collector in Washington County, Md., among other roles, and earned a reputation as a good businessman.
 In 1883, he and another man started a weekly newspaper in nearby Hagerstown, Md.

 |On June 7, 1912, the Evening News of Wilkes-Barre, Pa., |

 published a story on Charles Adams' murder under

 these headlines, an early-20th century example of fake news.